WHY DOES TARTU WANT TO BE A EUROPEAN CAPITAL OF CULTURE IN 2024?

-A well-organised ECoC will greatly benefit region’s economy: direct benefit will come from the increased number of daily and overnight tourists but also from increased local and international investments.
+A well-organised ECoC will greatly benefit region’s economy.
+Direct benefit will come from the increased number of daily and overnight visitors but also from increased investments from national and international stakeholders.

-The bidding process supports solving major challenges stated in Tartu development and cultural strategies.
-In addition, a successful candidacy will benefit all the important stakeholders in Tartu: educational institutions, companies, non-profit organisations etc.
+The bidding process supports solving major challenges stated in Tartu and Southern Estonian development and cultural strategies.
+In addition, a successful candidacy will benefit all the important stakeholders: educational institutions, companies, non-profit organisations etc.

-One city from Estonia will most definitely become the European Capital of Culture 2024.
-The decision whether it is Tartu or Narva will be announced on August 28 2019.
+One city from Estonia will definitely become the European Capital of Culture 2024.
+The decision whether it is Tartu or Narva will be announced on 28 August 2019.

-Tartu 2024 pre-selection bid book is based on more than 350 meetings.
-Around 600 people have so far contributed their time, energy and creativity into the bid.
+Tartu 2024 pre-selection bid book was based on more than 350 meetings and around 600 people contributed their time, energy and creativity to the bid.

-The project ideas for the bid book were collected from the citizens and professional organisers during an open call.
+The project ideas for the bid book were collected from the citizens and professional organisers during open calls.
 Some of the ideas were ignited at the Tartu and Southern Estonia Vision Day "Escape Room to the Future" held in May in Estonian National Museum.

-Tartu is bidding together with 19 municipalities from Southern Estonia.
-The mutal conclusion of the round table of Southern Estonian municipality leaders held in Tartu was: we will cooperate to raise the visibility and profile of our region in Europe!
+Already in pre-selection, Tartu was bidding together with 19 municipalities from Southern Estonia.
+The mutual conclusion of the first round table of Southern Estonian municipality leaders was: we will cooperate to raise the visibility and profile of our region in Europe!
 On City Council level, also the City of Pärnu voted on a letter of support for Tartu 2024.

 The pre-selection activities and events were strongly supported by the trainees from the University of Tartu and by a number of volunteers – special thanks to all of you!